-Asia wagers global cheer will outlive Fed tightening
+Asia shares take breather, Brent breaks above $65

 The last time the spread was that plump was in 1999.

-Yet the euro is currently up 12 percent on the dollar this year, while the dollar is down 8 percent on a basket of currencies .DXY - which just goes to prove that interest rate differentials aren’t everything in forex.
+Yet the euro is currently up 12 percent on the dollar this year, while the dollar is down 8 percent on a basket of currencies .DXY - an indication interest rate differentials aren’t everything in forex.

 Dealers at Citi noted interbank volumes in the forex market had been 35 percent below average overnight and another thin session was likely on Tuesday.

-There was rather more action in bitcoin, which touched a record peak of $17,270 on the Bitstamp exchange BTC=BTSP as its newly minted futures contract <0#XBT:> stretched as far as $18,850.
+There was a little more action in bitcoin, which was last at $16,350 on the Bitstamp exchange BTC=BTSP while its newly minted futures contract <0#XBT:> fell back to $17,800.

-Oil prices were firm on news of a temporary shutdown of a pipeline that carries the biggest volume of the five North Sea crude oil streams.
+Oil prices pushed ahead in the wake of news of a temporary shutdown of a pipeline that carries the biggest volume of the five North Sea crude oil streams.
+[O/R]

-Reporting by Wayne Cole; Editing by Eric Meijer
+Reporting by Wayne Cole; Editing by Eric Meijer and Sam Holmes